2017–18 FIS Ski Jumping World Cup

-The 2017–18 FIS Ski Jumping World Cup was the 39th World Cup season in ski jumping for men, the 21st official World Cup season in ski flying, and the 7th World Cup season for ladies.
-The season began on 19 November 2017 in Wisła, Poland, and concluded on 25 March 2018 in Planica, Slovenia.
+The 2017–18 FIS Ski Jumping World Cup was the 39th World Cup season in ski jumping for men, the 21st official World Cup season in ski flying, and the 7th World Cup season for women.

+Season began on 19 November 2017 in Wisła, Poland and ended on 25 March 2018 in Planica, Slovenia.
+Women's World Cup began on 1 December 2017 in Lillehammer, Norway and ended on 25 March 2018 in Oberstdorf, Germany.

+Kamil Stoch took everything except ski flying title this season.
+He won his second overall title, Four Hills Tournament, Raw Air, Planica7 and Willingen Five.
+Nations Cup was taken by Team of Norway.
+There were 22 individual events (only 1 got cancelled) on 18 different venues in 8 countries; and 8 men's team events (most ever in one season).

-The highlight of the ladies' season was the first edition of the "Lillehammer Triple", contested between 1–3 December 2017 in Lillehammer, with a total of three individual events: two on the normal hill and one on the large hill.
+The highlight of the women's season with 15 individual events on 8 different venues in 5 countries; was the first edition of the Lillehammer Triple tournament between 1–3 December 2017 in Lillehammer, with a total of three individual events: two on the normal hill and one on the large hill.
 The best athletes of these three competitions received an additional prize money of €10,000 (divided between the Top 3).

-On 16 December 2017, the first ever ladies' World Cup team event was held in Hinterzarten.
+Also first event women's team event in history (two in total) was held this season in Hinterzarten.
+2 events were cancelled and 2 rescheduled.

-The first edition of a new competition, the "Willingen Five", took place from 2–4 February 2018 in Willingen.
-A total of five rounds counted in the final standings: Friday's qualification round, two individual competition rounds from Saturday and two from Sunday.
+The first edition of a new men's competition, the "Willingen Five" Tournament, took place from 2–4 February 2018 in Willingen.
+A total of five rounds counted in the final standings: Friday's qualification round, two individual competition rounds from Saturday and two individual competition rounds from Sunday.
 The Willingen Five overall winner was awarded with an extra €25,000.

-The first edition of a new competition, the "Planica7", took place from 22–25 March 2018 in Planica.
+Also the first edition of a new men's competition, the "Planica7" Tournament, took place from 22–25 March 2018 in Planica.
 A total of seven rounds counted in the final standings: Thursday's qualification round, two individual competition rounds on Friday, two team competition rounds on Saturday and two individual competition rounds from the season final on Sunday.
 The Planica 7 overall winner was awarded with an extra 20,000 CHF.

 For the first time since the introduction of qualification sessions in the 1990–91 season, the top ten athletes in the World Cup rankings were no longer "pre-qualified", and therefore had to achieve a result good enough for them to qualify for the competition.

+Invalid world record

+Invalid world record distance achieved within this World Cup season.